 Cash and Cash Equivalents - Cash includes deposit accounts and investments purchased with an original maturity of three months or less.
-There were no cash equivalents as of December 31, 2022.
+There were no cash equivalents as of December 31, 2024.

-Restricted Cash - Restricted cash is comprised of refundable priority deposits (the "Priority Deposit") received from future residents, which are held in accordance with statute, law, or regulation of the federal, state, and local government.
+Restricted Cash - Restricted cash is comprised of an escrow and refundable priority deposits (the "Priority Deposit") received from future residents, which are held in accordance with statute, law, or regulation of the federal, state, and local government.
+The escrow balance amounted to \$878,094 as of December 31, 2024.
 The Priority Deposit will be applied to the security deposit paid by the resident upon execution of a Residency and Care Agreement.
-The liability associated with refundable priority deposits is included within accrued expenses and other payables on the combined balance sheet, and totaled \$124,519 as of December 31, 2022.
+The liability associated with refundable priority deposits is included within accrued expenses and other payables on the combined balance sheet, and totaled \$138,093 as of December 31, 2024.